Vpowgh/VVMachine/README.md

 - humidity (relative humidity %)
 - heat exchanger operating state (heat recovery, cool recovery, bypass, defrost)

-Next to display are four control buttons for selecting active profile: Home, Away, Boost and Fireplace.
+Next to display are five control buttons for selecting active profile: Home, Away, Boost,Fireplace and Extra.
 The buttons also reflect the state of the Vallox unit, if profile is changed from other control location the buttons status will change accordingly.
 Note that changing profile is not instantenous, it will take some time that command is processed and status is relayed back to plugin.

 If plugin cannot connect to Vallox unit, then display will not show any values, buttons do not show any profile and plugin logo is gray color.
 If plugin is connected normally values and profile are shown and plugin logo is blue.
 Note that logos are stored in external server, if your Vera is not connected to internet the logos are not shown.